-- Either of the 10,000 BTU (2931 W) units (the MHVFRD10LP or the MHVFBF10LP) may be installed in a bedroom, but shall not be installed in a bathroom or any place where a strong wind would shut down the appliance. - 2.
-This heater needs outside ventilation air to run properly.
+- 1. This heater may not be installed in a bedroom, bathroom, or any place where a strong wind would shut down the appliance. - This heater needs outside ventilation air to run properly.
 The Oxygen Depletion Sensor (ODS) safety shutoff system shuts down the heater if not enough fresh air is available.
 See Fresh Air for Combustion and Ventilation, page 4. - 3.
 Keep all air openings in heater clear, free of debris or any blockage.
 This will ensure that enough air for proper combustion enters the heater. - 4.
 If heater shuts off, do not relight until you provide fresh, outside air.
 If heater keeps shutting off, it requires servicing. - 5.
 Turn off and let cool before servicing.
 Only a qualified service person should service and repair heater. - 6.
-Do not run heater: - Where flammable liquids or vapors are used or stored - During dusty conditions. - 7.
-Before using furniture polish, wax, carpet cleaner or similar products, turn heater off.
+Do not run heater: - Where flammable liquids or vapors are used or stored - During dusty conditions.

+- 7. Before using furniture polish, wax, carpet cleaner or similar products, turn heater off.
 If heated the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 8.
-Do not use heater if any part has been underwater.
-Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been underwater. - 9.
+Do not use heater if any part has been under water.
+Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 9.
 Operating heater above elevations of 4,500 feet could cause pilot/ODS to shutdown heater. - 10.
 Always run heater with control knob in a locked position.
 Never set control knob between locked positions.
 Poor combustion and higher levels of carbon monoxide may result if control knob is left between locked positions.